You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Winged eyeliner is a total classic in the beauty world, but that doesn’t mean it’s the easiest makeup look to apply.
 If you’re new to attempting to master the perfect flick, you’ve no doubt dealt with uneven wings and patchy lines.
 Wondering exactly how to do winged eyeliner and what type of eyeliner is best for wings?
 We have all the answers!
-Rather than just give up on a trend that’s here to stay, it’s all about taking your time to learn to line—the right way.
-If you’re looking for super-sharp wings, look no further.
-Learn how to do winged eyeliner with our step-by-step winged eyeliner tutorial.
+Rather than just give up on a makeup trend that’s here to stay, it’s all about taking your time and learning to line the right way.
+Below, learn how to wing eyeliner via our step-by-step winged eyeliner tutorial.
 Sharp wings, here you come!

 Before we get into the tutorial, let’s talk about what to use to create your wing.
 Just as some eyeliners are better for creating bold lines or smudged out looks, certain options work better than others for making a fierce flick.
 When it comes to winged eyeliner, liquid or gel liners are generally a safe bet.
 Perfecting your cat eye requires a liner that glides onto your skin for a super-smooth application, something these two formula types can deliver.
-Try the L’Oréal Paris Infallible Paints Eyeliner, which is available in rose gold and black shades and is one of our best eyeliners for wings.
+Try the L’Oréal Paris Voluminous Lash Paradise Liquid Eyeliner, which is available in rose gold and black shades and is one of our best eyeliners for wings.

-Priming your eyelids can not only help make a major difference in how your eye shadows looks and how long it lasts, it can also be a game changer when it comes to eyeliner.
-To help ensure your eyeliners go on as smoothly as possible, apply a thin layer of primer first.
+Priming your eyelids can not only help make a major difference in how your eye shadow looks and how long it lasts, but it can also be a game-changer when it comes to eyeliner.
+To help ensure your eyeliner goes on as smoothly as possible, apply a thin layer of primer first.
 Dot directly onto your lids then blend out before moving on to eyeliner.

-Once you’ve managed the hard part—creating two wings that match—you’ll need to finish lining by continuing the flick along your lash line.
+Once you’ve managed the hard part—creating two wings that match—you’ll need to finish lining and connect your flicks.
 Don’t go directly to drawing on a thick line.
 Instead, start small.
 Even if that’s the look you’re ultimately going for, ease into it.
 Paint a thin line along your lashes and gradually add on until you reach your desired effect.
-Your line should be thinner towards the inner corner of your eye and become bolder where it starts to connect with your wing.
+Your line should be thinner towards the inner corner of your eye and become bolder where it meets your wing.

 When you want your winged eyeliner look to have extra oomph, tightline.
-Tightlinging creates an “invisible eyeliner” effect that makes for fuller-looking lashes and an overall bolder style.
-Pull up gently (seriously, so gently!) on your eyelid to expose your upper waterline, where the base of your lashes are.
-With a pencil eyeliner, like the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black, carefully apply the product directly on the base of your lashes.
-Use the eyeliner to fill in any gaps between individual hairs.
+Tightlining creates an “invisible eyeliner” effect that makes for fuller-looking lashes and an overall bolder style.
+Pull up gently (seriously, so gently!) on your eyelid to expose your upper waterline where the base of your lashes are.
+With a pencil eyeliner, like the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black, carefully apply the product directly to the base of your lashes.
+Ta-da, lashes that instantly look lush!

 Making mistakes when you’re trying to achieve the sharpest wing ever can seem like a major disaster, but it doesn’t have to be.
 If you encounter any mishaps while lining your eyes, wait until you’re finished to start fixing.
-All it takes to clean up your makeup mess-ups is using a cotton swab or small eye shadow brush dipped in the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types to help erase them.
+All it takes to clean up those makeup mess-ups is a cotton swab or small eye shadow brush dipped in the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types.

 What’s a makeup look without mascara?
 Everyone needs luscious lashes with lots of length.
-Sweep the L’Oréal Paris Voluminous Lash Paradise Mascara from root to tip.
+Sweep the L’Oréal Paris Unlimited Lash Lifting and Lengthening Washable Mascara on from root to tip.

-An killer eye makeup look wouldn't be complete without a pair of groomed brows.
-So, pick up the L’Oréal Paris Brow Stylist Shape & Fill Mechanical Pencil to fill in your arches.
-Use the doe-foot applicator to fill in sparse areas, the angled brush to define your brow shape, and the spoolie to brush your brows out to perfection.
+A killer eye makeup look wouldn't be complete without a pair of well-groomed brows.
+So, pick up the L’Oréal Paris Unbelieva-Brow Longwear Waterproof Brow Gel to fill in your arches.
+Use the doe-foot applicator to fill in sparse areas, the angled brush to define your brow shape, and the spoolie to brush your brows to perfection.